LazaUK/Blender-MiniWonders3D/README.md

 # Blender-MiniWonders3D
 Personal quest to find and re-create in 3D mini-wonders of the world.
-Something that was created by humans.
+Something that was created by the humans.
 Something that you can hold in your arms and associate with specific geographies..

 ## Japan - Katana
 | Model | Description |